The Bible in Its Traditions

 Not Found

-James Tissot (French, 1836-1902), James the Lesser, (Opaque watercolor over graphite on gray wove paper, 1886-1894), 30.6 x 23.5 cm, Brooklyn Museum, 00.159.237, © Brooklyn Museum photograph, 2008
+James Tissot (1836–1902), Saint James the Less (opaque watercolor over graphite on gray wove paper, 1886–1894), 30.6 x 23.5 cm, Brooklyn Museum, 00.159.237, New York © Brooklyn Museum photograph, 2008

-Eastern Orthodox traditions
+Eastern Orthodox Traditions

 Public Domain © Wikicommons→,